lordi/jazzmate/README.md

  * Bindings to the JACK Audio Connection Kit for Haskell (Jack 0.6).
 As of June 2011, you have to use the darcs version at http://code.haskell.org/jack/, since Hackage only provides 0.5.
- * Further Haskell dependencies: midi, gtk, cairo
+ * Further Haskell dependencies: midi, gtk, cairo, colour